Autism does not fall under the mental health benefits of the medical aids and medication does not fall under Chronic.

 By now you have come to realised that treatments and therapies are not cheap.

-SASSA – You will have to go and see a official at your local SASSA office to complete the forms to register your child for a Care Dependency Grant.
-The current amount is R1700.00.
+[simple_tooltip content=’South African Social Security Agency’]SASSA[/simple_tooltip] – You will have to go and see an official at your local SASSA office to complete the forms to register your child for a Care Dependency Grant.
+The current amount is R1890.00.

 For your child to qualify for a grant:

-- the applicant must be South African citizen, permanent resident or refugee;
+- the applicant must be a South African citizen, permanent resident or refugee;

 - the applicant and child must be resident in South Africa;

-- child must be under the age of 18 years;
+- the child must be under the age of 18 years;

 - must submit a medical / assessment report confirming permanent, severe disability;